hsahasra/grd_to_msh/README.md

 # grd_to_msh
-A Python script which converts ASCII GRD Sentaurus FEM meshes to ASCII MSH Gmsh readable format
+A Python script which converts Sentaurus FEM mesh files in ASCII GRD format to ASCII MSH format, which can be visualized using the free software Gmsh.